 Students will receive a new badge ID, password, and PIN once paperwork is submitted to the Payroll department.
-Students must clock in and clock out using the Student Self-Service portal.
+Students must clock in and clock out using the Attendance OnDemand portal.

 - Students and supervisors are responsible for an accurate recording of hours.

 - Timesheets are submitted to the Office of Financial Aid for processing.
-Please note, all timesheets are due the day before the payroll scheduled date.
+Please note, all timesheets are due as the date indicated on payroll scheduled date.